hackbg/fadroma/README.md

 You can also specify custom genesis accounts by passing an array of account names to the `accounts` parameter of the **getDevnet** function.

-### Pausing the devnet

-You can pause the devnet by stopping the container:

 ### Exporting a devnet snapshot